-Success of terminal operators in attracting cargo volumes depends largely on the size of the local market and the cost and efficiency of a port and inland transportation systems.
+Success of terminal operators in attracting cargo volumes depends largely on the size of the local market and the cost and efficiency of a port and inland transportation systems compared to alternative gateways.
 Due to the relatively small population in the Pacific Northwest, a significant portion of the cargo that passes through the Seaport Alliance either comes from or is destined for other regions.
 As such, the Seaport Alliance ports are considered discretionary ports.
 Discretionary cargo can be shifted to other ports generally based on the cost efficiency and reliability of moving cargo from its point of origin to its final destination; these routing decisions are made by carriers and shippers.
-Therefore, the Seaport Alliance competes with other ports on the West Coast (including the United States, Canada and Mexico) and on the Gulf and East Coasts.
+Various factors, including supply chain disruptions and delays, can affect cost efficiency and reliability considerations.
+The Seaport Alliance competes with other ports on the West Coast (including the United States, Canada and Mexico) and on the Gulf and East Coasts.
 The cost, efficiency and quality of competing ports and the intermodal connections serving them may change and cause cargo volumes to shift to more cost-efficient routes and ports.
+Alternatively, cargo may shift to the Seaport Alliance when competitor ports are experiencing inefficiencies.
 These factors are beyond the control of the Seaport Alliance or the Port.
-In 2020 TEUs declined by 12 percent compared to 2019 due to pandemic related disruptions as well as competitive pressures from other ports.
+However, the Seaport Alliance may make decisions and investments to improve the competitiveness of the gateway.
+In 2021, TEUs increased by 12.5 percent compared to 2020.

-The following table summarizes total container traffic through the Seaport Alliance's North Harbor and South Harbor from 2016 through 2020, and from January through April 2021 compared to January through April 2019 and 2020.
+The following table summarizes total container traffic through the Seaport Alliance's North Harbor and South Harbor from 2017 through 2021, and from January through May 2022 compared to January through May 2019, 2020 and 2021.
 TEU volumes include international containers (all of which are handled through Seaport Alliance facilities) and domestic containers (some of which are transported by barge to and from private terminals that are not managed by the Seaport Alliance or by either port).

-TABLE 16 CONTAINER VOLUMES FOR SEAPORT ALLIANCE 2016-2020 (IN THOUSANDS)
+TABLE 12 CONTAINER VOLUMES FOR SEAPORT ALLIANCE 2017 - 2021 (IN THOUSANDS)